 Blue doors were everywhere in the building.

 Finding the perfect French blue can take some effort and tweaking.
-This isn’t exactly the French blue from the doors on our Paris apartment, check out Santa Monica Blue by Benjamin Moore for an approximation.
+While it isn’t exactly the French blue from the doors on our Paris apartment, check out Santa Monica Blue by Benjamin Moore for an approximation.

 And notice the strip of blue near the stairs – did you need permission to use color on doors and trim while leaving surrounding trim white or stained?
 You’re welcome!